weewx/weewx/docs_src/reference/weewx-options/database-types.md

 # [DatabaseTypes]

-This section defines defaults for the various kinds of databases.
+This section defines default parameters for various databases.

 ## [[SQLite]]